-The action(s) which the PISP is permitted to perform on the account at the depository institution.
+The action(s) which the TPP is permitted to perform on the account at the depository institution.

-A definition of the credentials which are required for the PISP to perform an action on the account at the depository institution.
+A definition of the credentials which are required for the TPP to perform an action on the account at the depository institution.

 Authorisations

-The relationship between a depository institution and a PISP may require the depository institution to require the PISP to furnish credible evidence that the customer of both has assented to an action proposed by the PISP (for instance, the transfer of funds from the customer’s account.)
+The relationship between a depository institution and a TPP may require the depository institution to require the TPP to furnish credible evidence that the customer of both has assented to an action proposed by the TPP (for instance, the transfer of funds from the customer’s account.)

 An authorisation provides a standard way of representing the evidence.